koolskateguy89/arduino_21coa202_cw/doc.md

 http://www.plantuml.com/plantuml/uml/bOzDImD138Rlyojo5le7F4XxyAFGLYWU11KPTe8RoAJ39AFkltSPTJyK5deBUH-Uv5sh-Mmbicif861Cra50RJ8bevCuTxW_xZUxImYaYNq7dXcQreiWgzjTtpoyxhU7CJu9TqCE7sGja2aq9MSKWsTvzrmG65N1UgocaOHYYUwulRthVPl7itrl6RrXdYZzPrMwfuiNMAskuBl7Jvsw6Pwl4wICgXZ69nQOt_N4_8UO7XfhrV6_PfaQWjcrERD62INo5m00
 -->

+This base of the HCI FSM is realised by the enum `HciState` and the function `Channel#meetsHciRequirement(HciState)`.

 ## EEPROM

 *In documentation, indicate how lay out use of EEPROM, which LoC and functions I use to store information*

+The namespace `_EEPROM` contains the code relating to the FREERAM extension.

 Each channel occupies 26 bytes in the EEPROM: